Record of Contributions¶

 As a community manager, I appreciate the opportunities for facilitating the work our contributors carry out in this community space while learning new skills and ideas from them.
 Through my talks, panel sessions, and workshops, I like to interact with members across different research domains, who I otherwise will never get a chance to meet.
 Besides connecting with members from diverse perspectives, my highlights in The Turing Way are co-developing community governance, acknowledgment pathways, and community resources in the Community Handbook for our members.
 I enjoy designing training resources around leadership in research in collaboration with Open Life Science.

 In the November 2020 book dash, I used GitHub for the first time!
 I helped fix some small bugs (grammar and syntax, typos, formatting) and, I proposed two chapters on data visualisation and on study pre-registration.
 I started familiarising myself with the GitHub environment and learned how to collaborate through it to provide valuable contributions to the project.
 My work during these 5 days has mostly been individual, but I would really love to collaborate with others to work on the two chapters I suggested!
-Here are few things that I am currently working on: a chapter on data visualisation (#1563), a section on cognitive biases/constraints in visualising and understanding data (#1572) and a subchapter on pre-registration (#1585).
+In the May 2021 book dash, I was very happy to start where I had left off in the previous bookdash.
+I believe I made small but relevant contributions and I have a clear idea of where I would like to go next which is much more than what I was hoping for!

 I am passionate about science communication and research dissemination and interested in replicability, open science issues, and the interface between cognitive and social aspects in social psychology topics like intergroup relations and impression formation.
 At the moment I am particularly fascinated by data visualisation and infographics.